stefnotch/starboard-mathlive/README.md

 todo:
 > Expression prediction or just plain old autocomplete is something I'd be quite interested in.
 However, it might be pretty hard to cover 'everything', so, it would probably be a good idea to make it configurable.
 > My use cases would be things like `lim n` and then the autocomplete suggesting `lim n -> infinity`.
+> Or autocompleting according to what was written in the previous line

+look at https://www.symbolab.com/ , since it does some useful things

 advertise mathlive (+mathjson) and starboard